wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/index.rst

 Set up Puppet
 =============

 In this section, we are going to give a short explanation of how to install the different instances of Puppet.
-For a more detailed guide, go to the `Official Puppet documentation. <https://puppet.com/docs/puppet/5.1/index.html>`_
+For a more detailed guide, go to the `official Puppet documentation. <https://puppet.com/docs/puppet/5.1/index.html>`_

 Before we get started with Puppet, confirm that the following network requirements are met: